Aim: Highlighting the burden on migrant mothers and children by climate change, and the importance of UHC.

 Johan Dahlstrand (10 min incl.
 Q&A)

-10 min Achieving the right to health and healthcare for Refugee mothers and children,
+10 min Achieving the right to health and healthcare for migrant mothers and children,

 15 min Education migrant children – the case of Thailand

-10 min Supporting UHC for migrant mothers and children by involving decision-makers: using knowledge translation, approaches and tools
+10 min Applying systems thinking to achieve UHC for migrant mothers and children

 Abdul Ghaffar, CEO Alliance Health Policy and Systems Research, WHO.
 (10 min incl.
 Q&A)

-Multidisciplinary groups, including at least one decision-maker per group
+Multidisciplinary groups, including ideally one decision-maker per group

-Based on the presentations and their individual expertise/experience, discuss how best to facilitate intersectoral collaboration and successful integration of migrant services within existing health systems in their respective country of origin.
+Based on the presentations and individual expertise/experience, discuss how best to facilitate intersectoral collaboration and successful integration of migrant services within existing health systems.

-Here the principles of UHC, namely access to health promotion, disease prevention and curative care as well as financial protection will be addressed.
+Here the principles of UHC, namely access to health promotion, disease prevention and curative care as well as financial protection should be addressed.

 Each group will summarise recommendations to be presented in plenary.
-Country comparisons will be made for generating opportunities for generic solutions.
 Both existing evidence to be implemented as well as areas of needed research should be addressed.

 45 min Reporting and discussion (45 min)